telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/convert-to-image/using-image-format-provider.md

 ## Using the SkiaImageFormatProvider

-To convert your documents to images use the __Export__ method.
-Please nota that the export method does not accept a document but a page.
+To convert your documents' pages to images, use the __Export__ method.
+Note that the export method does not accept a document but a page.
 This is why you need to iterate all pages.
-In this example each page is saved in a separate file.
+In this example, each page is saved in a separate file.

 #### __[C#] Example 1: Export RadFixedDocument to Image__